rostro36/Notes/Multimodal VAE/GNN_survey.md

 The benefits of that is the parallelisability, the degree-invariance and that it can easily be applied to inductive learning problems.
 ### Skip connection
 Sometimes deeper networks, that know more about the neighbourhood perform worse than the shallower networks, which have more important information and are less susceptible to noise.
-To alleviate that there are skip connections, that pass the some computations.
+To alleviate that, there are skip connections, that pass the some computations.

 *T*\(*h*^*t*\)=&sigma;\(*W*^*t* *h*^*t*+*b*^*t*\)